Frequently Asked Questions

 As you will be newly entering the workforce, it’s important to know that you will likely not start at the median rate but would likely increase your earnings with experience.

-Registered nurses held about 3.1 million jobs in 2020.
-The largest employers of registered nurses were as follows:
+Registered nurses held about 3.2 million jobs in 2022.

 Transferring credits can get you on track to complete your program in less time and at a lower cost.
 Students can progress through our BSN program of study in 3-years or less with qualifying transfer credits, if the courses apply to the program of study.
 For questions about transfer credits, including credits associated with college level credit test scores, visit our Campus Locations page for details to contact your local campus.